 Investing Insights: Is TV the Next Bullish Catalyst for Apple’s Stock?

-Actual vs. Wall St. Expectations: Verizon Communications fell in line with the mean analyst estimate of 64 cents per share.
-Analysts were expecting revenue of $28.56 billion.
+Actual vs. Wall St. Expectations: Monsanto Company beat the mean analyst estimate of $1.59 per share.
+It beat the average revenue estimate of $4 billion.

 (Company fundamentals provided by Xignite Financials.
 Earnings estimates provided by Zacks)

 Don’t Miss These Additional Hot Stories: